 - • Information about spill control, disposal, and cleanup

 - • Instructions for the use of protective clothing

 It is essential that you provide as much useful information as possible in your safety data sheet book.
 You have a responsibility to take good care of your employees so be sure not to miss anything out.
 We will cover how you need to create your MSDS binder and the SDS binder requirements that you need to follow below.

 Your Options with Safety Data Sheet Binders

 There are a number of options available to you when it comes to MSDS binders.
-You can choose from a vinyl binder, poly binder, a tuned edge binder, an entrapment binder and so on.
-It is important that your MSDS binder is lightweight and flexible and that it has pockets on the front, back and spine so that you can add inserts.
+You can choose from a vinyl binder, poly binder, a turned edge binder, an entrapment binder and so on.
+It is important that your MSDS binder is lightweight and flexible and that it has pockets on the front, back, and spine so that you can add inserts.

 Just do a Google search for “SDS cover sheet for binder” or “SDS binder cover” or “MDS cover sheet for binder” and you will find what you need.
 Having a brightly colored binder is also a good idea.
 You want to make your SDS book as visible and obvious as possible.

 There are other things that you can purchase for your MSDS binders such as dividers that have tabs for each chemical, individual sheet protectors, an SDS sign that can be located near to the binder and even a wire rack for your MSDS binder.
 Please go here to see our extensive range of MSDS binders and accessories.